bparanj/crystal/programming/rails/runtime-tools.md

 ## Runtime Tools

-Often you can gain valuable insight on how the program operates by actually executing it.
+Often you can gain valuable insight on how the program operates by ly executing it.
 This is especially true for programs that lack adequate documentation or whose documentation is out-of-date.
 In this case, instead of trying to understand the code line by line, you can run the program on test data and observe its external behavior.

 ### Contributor View